Naturopathy

 Types of Naturopathy

-1. Clinical Naturopathy: This type emphasizes the use of natural therapies, lifestyle modifications, and dietary changes to address various health issues.
+1. Naturopathy: This type emphasizes the use of natural therapies, lifestyle modifications, and dietary changes to address various health issues.

 2. Traditional Naturopathy: Traditional naturopaths use a wide range of natural remedies, such as herbs, homeopathy, and hydrotherapy, to stimulate the body’s self-healing mechanisms.